christytan/OCI-GoldenGate/Appendix.md

 September 1, 2019
 </td>
 <td class="td-banner">
-# Windows Appendix
+# How to do stuff in Windows
 </td></tr><table>

-# Windows Appendix
+# General Help for Windows users